ci1xgk/Fellowship_Webpage/Merewether2-3.md

 ```
 (merewether-0p175m@1 > 17.8) * 0 + (merewether-0p175m@1 <= 17.8) * (17.8 - merewether-0p175m@1)
 ```
-which puts zero values in areas where topography is higher than 17.8 (dry areas) and retains the depth at the rest of the domain, generating the final initial water depth map.
+which puts zero values of water depth (h) in areas where topography is higher than 17.8 (dry areas) and retains the depth at the rest of the domain.

 [back](/Merewether2.md)